Darkd143/dark_dungeons-data-pack/skins/skins.md

 # Dark Dungeon Skins

-__Note: These skins were taken offline and are not created by, or the property of anyone working on the Dark Dungeons Data Pack__**
+__Note: These skins were taken offline and are not created by, or the property of anyone working on the Dark Dungeons Data Pack__.

 This is a record of skin files, just in case a website loses the skin file, or the link breaks.